Repulsive Latent Score Distillation for Solving Inverse Problems

-\paragraph{Score distillation: diversity and mode-collapse.}~ Recently, SDS was found successful for text-to-3D generation in DreamFusion \cite{poole2022dreamfusion} that suffers from mode collapse and saturated images due to the complex optimization landscape.
-ProlificDreamer~\cite{wang2024prolificdreamer}, aims to fix the mode collapse using a data-drive dispersion, that is finetuned at each iteration via LoRA \cite{hu2021lora}.
-It is however costly and the particles do not seem to play role.
-Recently, the authors in~\cite{kim2023collaborative} propose to use the well-known Stein variational gradient descent (SVGD) as an update direction, which yields an interactive particle system.
-However, it is known that SVGD suffers from the curse of dimensionality~\cite{d2021annealed}.
-Other related works are~\cite{armandpour2023re}, where the authors leverage the negative prompt to eliminate undesired perspectives, and~\cite{wang2023taming}, where an entropic regularization is proposed.
+\paragraph{Score distillation: diversity and mode collapse.}~ Recently, SDS enabled the use of pretrained diffusion models for text-to-3D generation~\citep{poole2022dreamfusion}.
+Although SDS provides an efficient mechanism for the aforementioned task, it often suffers from mode collapse and saturated images; see details about SDS and its formulation in Appendix~\ref{app:score_distillation}.
+ProlificDreamer~\citep{wang2024prolificdreamer} aims to fix the mode collapse using a data-driven dispersion fine-tuned at each iteration via LoRA~\citep{hu2021lora}.
+It is, however, costly, and the independence of particles hinders diversity.
+Recently, the authors in~\citep{kim2023collaborative} propose to use the well-known Stein variational gradient descent (SVGD) as an update direction, which yields an interactive particle system.
+However, it is known that SVGD suffers from the curse of dimensionality~\citep{d2021annealed}.
+Other related works are~\citet{armandpour2023re}, where the authors leverage the negative prompt to eliminate undesired perspectives, and~\citet{wang2023taming}, where an entropic regularization is proposed.

-\paragraph{Diffusion models for inverse problems.}~Several works have used diffusion models as priors to solve inverse problems in various domains~\cite{mardani2023variational, chung2022diffusion, zilberstein2022annealed,kong2020diffwave}.
-A recent approach uses variational inference for solving inverse problems with diffusion priors, similar to a plug-and-play method~\cite{mardani2023variational, venkatakrishnan2013plug}; see also~\cite{zhu2023denoising, graikos2022diffusion}.
-This method avoids likelihood approximation and employs the diffusion model as denoisers at different scales, akin to the RED framework~\cite{romano2017little}.
-Despite successfully balancing quality and runtime, it suffers from mode-collapse due to the unimodal approximation, which is problematic for sampling in high dimensions with multimodal posteriors.
-Moreover, pixel-domain optimization hinders leveraging models like Stable Diffusion~\cite{rombach2021high}.
-It is thus still an open problem to develop methods that promote diversity and optimizing in the latent space of the diffusion model.